 The trail joined a dirt road for a few miles to a giant tire used for a cow trough.
 There, Spice, Crunch, Rooster, and I took a mid-morning snack break, sitting in dusty cow poop dirt and eating all the things.

 We finished the up, then started on the down.
 Off the road and back on steep trail, we stumbled down loose desert rock to the wide valley below.
-Red cliffs popped up behind us unexpectedly, making me grateful for the trail for showing us the safe way to descend.
+Red cliffs popped up behind us unexpectedly, leaving me grateful to the trail for showing us the safe way to descend.
 We hit warm ponderosa forest near a highway and decided that standing up again after taking a seat was too much effort.
 Lunch #1.
-After downing my pizza sauce, tortillas, and lemonade, I got a move on to find the next water and the next lunch.
+Only after downing my pizza sauce, tortillas, and lemonade, did I get a move on to find the next water and the next lunch.

 A big climb back up San Pedro Peaks to over 10,500ft was next on the agenda and pretty much brought us to the end of the day.
 Brief views of hazy hills peeked through the trees occasionally, but mostly it was just a gradual grind up.
 Hearing the wind whipping in the treetops, I felt a sudden gratitude for these trees.
 They were protecting us from the powerful chilling capabilities of convective heat loss.
 The gusts sounded aggressive, yet merely the faintest puff was felt on the trail.
 Thank you trees!

 Spice and I layered up at the top, then hiked by headlamp past Crunch and Roost setting up camp.
-We got lost, then found before tucking neatly into dense pine for more of that good wind protection.
-We’ve set up to cowboy this evening, hoping the predicted snow doesn’t come early.
-It’s all downhill to town now anyway.
+We got lost then found, before tucking neatly into dense pine for more of that good wind protection.
+We set up to cowboy this evening, hoping the predicted snow wouldn’t come early.
+It was all downhill to town now anyway.
 Even if it does snow, there will be burritos at some point tomorrow.
-There will be burritos and then there will not be any more burritos.
+There will be burritos.
 After all that climbing today, I have them on my mind.